MeganSteenkamp/react-basic-form-app/README.md

 ## Modifications

-This project tutorial has been adapted with the following changes:
+This project has been adapted with the following changes:
 - [x] Create a functional component for the form field.
 - [x] Change all class components to be functional components.